You will learn

 The mapping between the persistent volume and Pod is provided by an object of type PersistentVolumeClaim.
 This object expresses a specific application request for storage space.
 If there is a PersistentVolume that matches the request, a mapping will be created.

-Let's try the example of StatefulSet and show us relational database management.
+Let's try an example of StatefulSet and demonstrate deploying a relational database.

 Create a file postgres_ss.yaml and write in it: